-IFRS 9 Impairment As described in note three (3) to the financial In assessing impairment reserve, we performed the following procedures: statements, the impairment losses have been We gained understanding of the Bank's key credit processes comprising granting, booking, monitoring and provisioning.
-We read the Bank's IFRS 9 based impairment provisioning policy and compared it with the requirements of IFRS 9; We assessed the modeling techniques and methodology against the requirements of IFRS 9.
+In assessing impairment reserve, we performed the following procedures:

+We gained understanding of the Bank's key credit processes comprising granting, booking, monitoring and provisioning.
+We read the Bank's IFRS 9 based impairment provisioning policy and compared it with the requirements of IFRS 9;

-The identification of expo ■ significant deterioration in co understood the key data sources and assumptions for data used in the .
-Assumptions used in the ex Loss (ECL) models used by the Bank to determine impairment loss model such as the finan icial condition provisions.
-We examined a sample of exposures and performed procedures to of the counterparty, expecte ed future cash evaluate the: flows and for rward-looking . macroeconomic facto unemployment rates, interest trates, gross Data used to determine the impairment reserve, including transactional data captured at loan origination, ongoing internal credit quality assessments and interfaces to the .
-The need to apply additional • expected credit loss model; reflect current or future ex that are not appropriately ca expected credit loss model.
-Expected credit loss model, including the models developed and approval, ongoing monitoring/validation, model governance and mathematical accuracy; We checked the appropriateness of the Bank's staging; · Basis for and data used to determine overlays; For Probability of Default (PD) used in the ECL calculations we checked the Through the Cycle (TTC) PDs calculation and checked the appropriateness of conversion of the TTC PDs to point in time (PIT) PDs; We checked the appropriateness of determining Exposure at Default, including the consideration of prepayments and repayments in the cash flows and the resultant arithmetical calculations; We checked the calculation of the Loss Given Default (LGD) used by the Bank in the ECL calculations, including the appropriateness of the use of collateral and the resultant arithmetical calculations; For forward looking assumptions used by the Bank's management in its ECL calculations, we held discussions with management and corroborated the assumptions using publicly available information; We checked the completeness of loans and advances, off balance sheet items, investment securities, placements and other financial assets included in the ECL calculations; Other key modeling assumptions adopted by the Bank; and We then challenged the appropriateness of the models and management assumptions included in the ECL calculations. ormed procedures to ensure the competence, objectivity and the Bank's consultant.
+We checked and understood the key data sources and assumptions for data used in the Expected Credit Loss (ECL) models used by the Bank to determine impairment provisions.
+We examined a sample of exposures and performed procedures to evaluate the:

+- Data used to determine the impairment reserve, including transactional data captured at loan origination, ongoing internal credit quality assessments and interfaces to the expected credit loss model; - Expected credit loss model, including the models developed and approval, ongoing monitoring/validation, model governance and mathematical accuracy; - We checked the appropriateness of the Bank's staging; - Basis for and data used to determine overlays; - For Probability of Default (PD) used in the ECL calculations we checked the Through the Cycle (TTC) PDs calculation and checked the appropriateness of conversion of the TTC PDs to point in time (PIT) PDs; - We checked the appropriateness of determining Exposure at Default, including the consideration of prepayments and repayments in the cash flows and the resultant arithmetical calculations; - We checked the calculation of the Loss Given Default (LGD) used by the Bank in the ECL calculations, including the appropriateness of the use of collateral and the resultant arithmetical calculations;